Learn about a blue light-blocking filter

 What are the benefits of a blue light-blocking filter?

 Blue light-blocking glasses have better optical properties while you’re staring at a screen for a long time:

 - Your vision will stay sharp.

 - The filter will eliminate glare and light reflections.

 - Each of our eyeglasses lenses also come with a standard set of advanced treatments without you having to pay extra: a UV filter, a glass hardening, an anti-reflective coating, a self-cleaning coating and a hydrophobic coating.

 Less intense blue light will have a positive effect on your body:

 - Wearing blue light-blocking glasses while exposed to prolonged screen-time will help your eyes relax, allowing them to feel more energised and less irritated.

-- Your sleep cycle will improve because blue light stops your body from producing melatonin, which normally helps you sleep.
+- Blue light-blocking glasses can help improve your sleep cycle because excessive blue light stops your body from producing melatonin, which normally helps you sleep.

 Who should get themselves blue light-blocking glasses or lenses?